citrix/terraform-provider-citrix/README.md

 ### Configure Global App Configuration (GAC) Settings

 The Global App Configuration service provides a centralized setup for IT admins to easily configure Citrix Workspace app settings on Windows, Mac, Android, iOS, HTML5, Chrome OS platforms.
-Currently, configuration of GAC settings is only supported for citrix cloud customers.
 Please refer to [Global App Configuration settings documentation](docs/resources/gac_settings.md) to configure GAC settings via terraform.

 ### Create Citrix Cloud Resource Locations

 Resource locations contain the resources (e.g. cloud connectors) required to deliver applications and desktops to users.
 Resource locations are only supported for Cloud customers.
 On-premises customers can use the zone resource directly.
-Please refer to [Citrix Resource Location](docs/resources/resource_location.md) documentation to configure citrix cloud resource locations via terraform.
+Please refer to [Citrix Resource Location documentation](docs/resources/resource_location.md) to configure citrix cloud resource locations via terraform.

 ### Managing StoreFront resources
 Please refer to the [StoreFront.md](StoreFront.md) to configure StoreFront resources via terraform.
+Note that this feature is in Tech Preview.

 ### Managing QuickCreate resources

-Please refer to the [QuickCreate.md](QuickCreate.md) to configure QuickCreate resources via terraform.
+QuickCreate service allows customers to create and manage Amazon WorkSpaces Core instances in Amazon Web Services (AWS).
+Please refer to the [QuickCreate documentation](https://docs.citrix.com/en-us/citrix-daas/install-configure/amazon-workspaces-core.html) to learn more.
+Note that this feature is in Tech Preview.

 ## Examples and Deployment Guides
 Basic example templates for getting started: [/examples](/examples)